movementkitchen/website/src/pages/about/index.md

 barefoot and on varied surfaces, using the children playground time to hang, climb and play with them instead of just standing around.

-> Longer I work with movement and the body, more I realise, the p rogress is
+> Longer I work with movement and the body, more I realise, the progress is
 > defined not by one time achievements, but by general blurring of the border
 > between exercise and life.